Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Introduction

-In the present work, we describe the set of invariant integral structures, which are at the core of rational structures of the Lie algebras.
-An invariant integral structure is a span over $\mathbb Z$ of an orthonormal basis, constructed as an action of a subgroup $G(B_{r,s})$ of the invertible elements $\Pin(r,s)$ in the Clifford algebra $\Cl_{r,s}$ on a suitably chosen normal vector $v\in V$ in the Clifford module $V$, see Section~\ref{sec:invariant basis} and Section~\ref{sec:construction-InvarBeses}.
-As a result, the basis of the Clifford module $V$ is invariant under the action of $G(B_{r,s})$ and the non-vanishing structure constants of the $H$-type Lie algebra are equal to $\pm 1$.
-We emphasize that invariant integral structures are particular cases of integral structures (having structure constants $\pm 1$) that are included in a general class of rational structures on a Lie algebra (having rational structure constants).
-Two invariant integral structures are orthogonally isomorphic, if and only if the isotropy subgroups $\mathcal S^{(1)}_v\subset \Cl_{r,s}$ and $\mathcal S^{(2)}_v\subset \Cl_{r,s}$ of $v\in V$ belongs to the same equivalence class, see Definition~\ref{def:group equiv} in Section~\ref{sec:equivalence}.
-Section~\ref{sec:uniform-subgroups} is dedicated to showing the isomorphism properties of invariant integral structures on the $H$-type Lie algebras concerning the equivalence of the isotropy subgroups.
+In the present work, we describe the set of invariant orthonormal integral structures that lie at the core of the rational structures of Lie algebras.
+An invariant integral structure is a $\mathbb Z$‑span of an orthonormal basis constructed via the action of a subgroup $G(\mathfrak B_{r,s})$ of the invertible elements $\Pin(r,s)$ in the Clifford algebra $\Cl_{r,s}$ on a suitably chosen normal vector $v \in V$ in the Clifford module $V$; see Section~\ref{sec:invariant basis}.
+As a result, the basis of the Clifford module $V$ is invariant under the action of $G(\mathfrak B_{r,s})$, and the non-vanishing structure constants of the pseudo $H$-type Lie algebra are equal to $\pm 1$.
+We emphasize that invariant orthonormal integral structures are particular cases of integral structures (having structure constants ${0}, \pm 1$) that are included in a general class of rational structures on a Lie algebra (having rational structure constants).
+Two invariant integral structures are isomorphic, if and only if the isotropy subgroups $\mathcal S^{(1)}_v\subset \Cl_{r,s}$ and $\mathcal S^{(2)}_v\subset \Cl_{r,s}$ of $v\in V$ belongs to the same equivalence class, see Definition~\ref{def:group equiv} and Section~\ref{sec:uniform-subgroups}.
 The isomorphism of invariant integral structures of the Lie algebras leads to the isomorphism of uniform discrete subgroups on the corresponding Lie groups, which is always extended to an automorphism of ambient pseudo $H$-type Lie groups, see~\cite{Raghunathan72}.